BlockWit/TGDAO/docs/manager.md

 3. Click `Write` button and then click `Confirm` button, as described in step 7 of the [Calling function](#calling-function) section.

 ## Pausable
-CommonSale and TGDAOToken contracts inherit from OpenZeppelin's Pausable, which implements an emergency stop mechanism that can be triggered by an authorized account.
+CrowdSale inherit from OpenZeppelin's Pausable, which implements an emergency stop mechanism that can be triggered by an authorized account.
 In case of emergency, use the `Pause` function to prohibit users from performing any actions with the smart contract.
 `Unpause` returns the contract to its normal state.
 1. Follow steps 1-6 of the [Calling function](#calling-function) section.